Maia-DAO/metis-migration/README.md

 # Token Balance Checker for Migration

 This repository contains scripts designed to check token balances for migration purposes.
 Tokens included are $MAIA, $HERMES and $starHERMES.
+As well as, share of staked LPs and pending gauge rewards.

 ## Getting Started